prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 sidebar_label: Improve P2P connectivity
 ---

-The ETH2 [architecture](/docs/how-prysm-works/architecture-overview/) is designed to be a fully peer to peer (P2P) network.
-This section describes how to configure the Prysm [beacon node](/docs/how-prysm-works/beacon-node) and your network to optimise the number of peers that you communicate with on the ETH2 Network.
+The Ethereum proof-of-stake [architecture](/docs/how-prysm-works/architecture-overview/) is designed to be a fully peer to peer (P2P) network.
+This section describes how to configure the Prysm [beacon node](/docs/how-prysm-works/beacon-node) and your network to optimise the number of peers that you communicate with on the Ethereum proof-of-stake etwork.
 Increasing peers helps improve the health, performance and stablity of nodes and the overall network.

 > **NOTICE:** This section contains advanced network configurations and is optional.

-ETH2 leverages [libp2p](/docs/how-prysm-works/p2p-networking), a framework and suite of protocols for building peer-to-peer network applications.
+Ethereum proof-of-stake leverages [libp2p](/docs/how-prysm-works/p2p-networking), a framework and suite of protocols for building peer-to-peer network applications.
 When a [beacon node](/docs/how-prysm-works/beacon-node) first starts up, it does two things to start communicating with other participants:
 - Begins listening for new incoming P2P connections
 - Starts a [discovery](https://github.com/ethereum/devp2p/wiki/Discovery-Overview) process to find and connect to new peers